East Asian Studies Department

 EA332j Masterpieces: Modern Japanese Novels An appreciation and examination of masterpiece novels and short stories written by eight illustrious Japanese writers, including two Nobel Prize laureates.
 Cultivation of the students' sensitivities to the feelings and values questioned by Japanese novelists.
+Examination of the novels as works of literature, aided by published scholarship in the fields of literary philosophical, psychoanalytic, historical, and socio-anthropological studies in Japan and the West.
 Each student will verbally express those findings to an audience, and write a high-quality analysis paper.
 Three credit hours.
 L, I. Prindle

 [EA339] Asian Pacific Modernities Listed as Anthropology 339.
 Four credit hours.